Juneechen/CS5008_TrieResearchProject/README.md

 - call a method that return strings with a given prefix as we type
 - display the 10 strings with top priority, which can be optimized by using a priority queue

+Trie can albe be used for efficient IP routing, as discuss in this [paper] on the Implementation of a Trie-based Scheme for Fast IP Lookup.

 ## Implementation
 - What language did you use?